Apple Replant Disease

 - Previously it was possible to test potential new orchard sites for replant disease, but the test is no longer provided as a service.

-- Treatments other than soil sterilants include placing peat compost in the planting hole or using trickle irrigation, or soil mulches or a combination of these.
+- Treatments other than soil fumigants include placing alternative substrates in the planting hole or using trickle irrigation, or soil mulches or a combination of these.

 - Replanting in the areas that were the alleyways of the previous orchard offers an alternative approach, which may reduce the replant problem.